SAPInsideTrackBrisbane/sitbne-site-generator/content/posts/2023-06-02/index.md

 Mauricio is a very talented individual, who only recently relocated from Sydney to Brisbane.
 He's written an awesome blog post on [how to automate SAP BTP provisioning and configuration with Terraform!](https://blogs.sap.com/2023/01/23/automating-sap-btp-setup-with-terraform-infrastructure-as-code-for-cloud-foundry-and-kyma-environments/), which I highly advocate you read to learn more about Infrastucture as Code.

+Note this event is ticketed (See below for details)

+## Session Overview

+### Session 1: TBD

+#### Volker Buzek
-We are just finalising the final details of their talks and once able to provide more details, we'll push out updates via this post and via our new [Twitter](https://twitter.com/_sitbne) account.
+We are just finalising the final details of his talk and once able to provide more details, we'll push out updates via this post and via our new [Twitter](https://twitter.com/_sitbne) account.

+### Session 2: Automating SAP BTP setup with Terraform

+#### Mauricio Lauffer
+Tired of manually setting up SAP BTP Sub Accounts?
+With Terraform, you can easily manage & automate your SAP BTP setup for faster & more reliable deployments.
+Join us to learn what is Terraform, Infrastructure as Code (IaC) and how it can help you

 ## Tickets
-We'll have a link up for tickets soon.
-(Note this event will be strictly limited to 50 people & it's first in best dressed)
+Tickets for the event are now available from [Eventbrite](https://www.eventbrite.com/e/sap-inside-track-brisbane-june-2023-tickets-80639929199).
+(Note this event will be strictly limited to 50 people & it's first in best dressed, so to avoid disappoinment & book now)

 ## Location
 In another change to previous events, this event will be hosted in the Hudson office at the The Annex, Level 6/12 Creek Street, Brisbane, QLD, 4000

 ## Sponsors
+Huge huge thanks to Enrico Manai and the fantasic team at Hudson for hosting us

 <img src="/images/sponsor logos/Hudson.jpg" alt="Hudson" width="200"/>

-Huge huge thanks to Enrico Manai and the fantasic team at Hudson for hosting us